mochoabuilds/-cognition-/README.md

 # APPENDIX: POLICY MEMORANDUM
 + How will the profits that accrue from increasing automation be reinvested back into communities for collective gain?
 + A. In a society that respects labor rights, each person would receive a cash payment equal to their share of the value of an automation-tax, taken on industry in pursuit of economic gain.
-Fee proceeds called the “universal basic dividend” would go to all in that community, to each an equal amount.
+Fee proceeds called the “universal basic dividend” would go to all in that community, dispersal tbd.
 An automation-tax on such systems also provides industry with an incentive to ensure sufficient re-training, especially of low skilled workers or they bear the full brunt of the automation-tax.
 This is an idea in progress.
-This means I'm still reading up on regulation, rules, accounting standards, disclosure standards, stewardship codes and new intrepretations of laws.
+This means I'm still reading up on regulation, rules, accounting standards, disclosure standards, stewardship codes, community opinion and new intrepretations of laws.

 ## APPENDIX: SANDBOX
 + Show it’s possible to get interesting services without egregious and invasive privacy practices (NO FACE RECOGNITION)